You don’t always need additional plugins to manage the product visibility in your WooCommerce store.

 - Search engines may still index these products unless you use additional SEO settings.
 SEO plugins will automatically do that for you.

-Hiding products one by one using this method can become tedious if you have many items to hide.
-For larger collections, consider these alternatives:
+- Hiding products one by one using this method can become tedious if you have many items to hide.
+For larger collections, consider a “bulk editor” plugin that can do this for multiple products in one go.

-How to hide a product category in WooCommerce
+How to hide a whole product category in WooCommerce with code

 To hide both a category and its products in WooCommerce without plugins, you’ll need to use code snippets that filter out products from specific categories.
-Here’s how to do that:
+You’ll need to add 2 code snippets to achieve that.

-Add this code snippet to your child theme’s functions.php file:
+Add the code snippet below to your child theme’s functions.php file:

 if ( ! is_admin() && $query->is_main_query() ) {